Kobe Bryant's Wife Vanessa Announces Birth of Daughter Capri Kobe

 Kobe Bryant's Wife Vanessa Announces Birth of Daughter Capri KobeJune 21, 2019

-Vanessa Bryant announced the birth of her and Kobe Bryant's fourth daughter, Capri Kobe, on Instagram Friday (h/t TMZ Sports).
+Vanessa Bryant announced the birth of her and Kobe Bryant's fourth daughter, Capri Kobe, on Instagram on Friday (h/t TMZ Sports).

 Kobe, an 18-time NBA All-Star who won five championships during his 20 seasons with the Los Angeles Lakers, also announced his daughter's arrival on Instagram.